Youssef-Sabbagh/atalexfm.github.io/_posts/2019-04-19-worldlife.md

 ## Getting Started

 This code is written in Python and ran in Jupyter Notebooks.
-To follow along, I will post the data set and Notebook session on my github: https://github.com/atalexfm
+To follow along, I will post the data set and Notebook session on my github: [Alex FM on GitHub)(https://github.com/atalexfm)

 ## Code